|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A major problem with government funded nuclear power projects is that lawyers and politicians often believe that they are smarter than engineers who have a lifetime of relevant education and practical experience.

 When the Canadian Nuclear Safety Commission (CNSC) identified backup power problems with certain Canadian fission reactors and refused to renew their licences until these problems were fixed, the prime minister of Canada, instead of authorizing the necessary funding, fired the head of the CNSC.
 Subsequent events in Japan at Fukushima Daiichi demonstrated that the CNSC's concerns were fully justified.

 This was not the first occasion of stupid government actions affecting the Canadian nuclear industry.
-The US was no better.
-After spending hundreds of millions of dollars to develop a reliable liquid sodium cooled fast neutron reactor technology the Clinton administration killed the project as a "cost saving measure".
-That "cost saving measure" set the US nuclear industry back 30 years as compared to its foreign competitors.
+The US is no better.
+After spending billions of dollars to develop a reliable liquid sodium cooled fast neutron reactor technology the Clinton administration killed the project as a "cost saving measure".
+That "cost saving measure" set the US nuclear industry back more than 30 years as compared to its foreign competitors.

 One of the underlying problems with nuclear energy is the amount of technical knowledge that is required to safely and efficiently manage it.
 Usually persons in government and regulatory bodies have legal rather than technical educations and simply fail to grasp the physical consequences of their decisions.
 Furthermore, they are not able to properly assess technical evidence when it is presented to them by technical experts, who may lack sophisticated presentation skills.

 Governments tend to rely on boards staffed by lawyers rather than on boards staffed by persons with relevant technical expertise.
 Major problems arise from decisions by board members who simply do not understand the consequences of their decisions.
 A pervasive problem in many governments is allocation of non-fossil electricity costs to consumers by kWh rather than by peak kW or peak kVA.
 That misallocation is a major problem in preventing climate change.